Match the report title.

 Can this be fixed safely?

-It stops when the correct fix would require choosing missing content, chapter order, note targets, visible layout, source formatting, conversion output, platform policy, or anything outside the EPUB structure.
+It stops when the correct fix would require choosing missing content, chapter order, note targets, narration timing, read-aloud order, visible layout, source formatting, conversion output, platform policy, or anything outside the EPUB structure.

 Before: EPUBCheck reports OPF_030 because package unique-identifier points to a missing metadata id.
 After: align it only when one real dc:identifier is clear and EPUBCheck passes again.
 Before: RSC_012 points to a missing footnote anchor; review the intended note target manually.